 IT Outsourcing is a sector expected to grow steadily this year.
 As the changes and innovations in the industry continue to shape and influence the way IT outsourcing is done, here are some trends to expect and watch out for in 2018:

-With the continuous emergence of new technologies and innovations, digital labor is now making its way to many types of business processes, replacing manual labor.
+With the continuous emergence of new technologies and innovations, digital labour is now making its way to many types of business processes, replacing manual labour.
 Through automation, work is made faster, more efficient, and more accurate at reduced costs.

 However, as more and more enterprises are adopting automation, the low skill sectors of the BPO are at high risk.
 In a 2016 research, India’s BPO industry workforce is predicted to shrink by 14% in 2021.
 On the positive side, automation paves the way for more higher-skilled employees.
 In the same research, it is expected that around 700 thousand medium and high skill jobs will be created in the Philippines by 2022.

 Automation brings in different outcomes to different situations.
-Nevertheless, more outsourcing companies will automate processes to increase productivity and client satisfaction while keeping labor cost advantages.
+Nevertheless, more outsourcing companies will automate processes to increase productivity and client satisfaction while keeping labour cost advantages.
 Process automation is set to dominate 2018.